What Is an Air Handler: Everything You Need to Know

 Reasons to Have an Air Handler

-If you have a traditional gas, electricity, or oil furnace, you probably won't need an air handler.
+If you have a traditional gas, or electricity, you probably won't need an air handler.

 However, if you have or are considering an alternative such as an electric heat pump, investing in an air handler is a smart move.
 Some heat pump and air conditioner systems already come with an air handler.